swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/BancoPichincha-RequirementsDocument.md

 * **Transfer Status Notifications:** After a teller marks a transfer as either completed or rejected (see employee facing features for details), the ordering customer will receive a notification (via either email or SMS depending on preferred method selected in user settings).
 The notification must state success status, and next steps for failed transfers.
 * **Help Information:** Help text is displayed containing more information about what is required to be entered in each data entry box on the digital RTA form.

-The major features for the employee facing side are:
+The major features for the teller facing side are:

-* **International Transfer Processing Portal:** An interface in which a bank employee will view all requested international transfers and the RTA form corresponding to the transfer.
+* **International Transfer Processing Portal:** An interface in which a bank teller will view all requested international transfers and the RTA form corresponding to the transfer.
 The portal must sort all requested transfers into four categories: Unprocessed (new beneficiary), Unprocessed (existing beneficiary), In processing, and Completed.
 * **Claim a Transfer:** A teller claims a transfer from the unprocessed transfers to show that they will be verifying the information in the transfer form and entering the information into the SWIFT alliance system to send a transfer.
 Once a transfer is claimed the software will sort it into the “in processing” category.
 * **Complete a Transfer:** After an international transfer is successfully deposited to the beneficiary the teller processing that transfer will manually mark the transfer as complete.
 The software then sorts the transfer into the “completed” category.
 * **Reject Transfer:** If there is an issue with the transfer which prevents it from being deposited the teller will manually reject the transfer.
 The software then sorts the transfer into the “completed” category.